liviucotfas/ASE.Multimedia/Labs/04. Graphics.2D - Raster/Raster Graphics.md

 -   [Canvas Pocket Reference](http://ase.softmentor.ro/Multimedia/resurse/OReilly%20-%20Canvas%20Pocket%20Reference.pdf) -  Chapter 1.

 ## Assignment
-1. Try the "canvas-drag-drop.html" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-bar-chart.html).
+1. Try the "canvas-bar-chart" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-bar-chart).
 Check the source code.
 Complete the assignments included in the ```html``` file.
-2. Try the "canvas-drag-drop.html" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-drag-drop.html).
+2. Try the "canvas-drag-drop" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-drag-drop).
 Check the source code.
 Complete the assignments included in the ```html``` file.
-3. Try the "canvas-processing-2.html" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-processing-2.html).
+3. Try the "canvas-processing-2.html" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-processing-2).
 Check the source code.
 Complete the assignments included in the `js` file.
-4. Try the "canvas-processing-3.html" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-processing-3.html).
+4. Try the "canvas-image-editor" sample by clicking [here](https://ase-multimedia.azurewebsites.net/canvas-image-editor).
 Check the source code.
 Complete the assignments included in the `js` file.

 # Game Development